 What is the prevent duty?

-From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, to have “due regard to the need to prevent people from being drawn into terrorism”.
+All schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.

 Schools can also build pupils’ resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 It is important to emphasise that the Prevent duty is not intended to stop pupils debating controversial issues.
 However, schools should provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.